 - Floss once a day to remove the gunk stuck between your teeth.
 While a dental floss is suitable for cleaning the tight spaces where the teeth join together, an interdental brush is preferable for cleaning the larger gaps between your teeth.

 Though caution must be taken when using interdental brushes to not further damage the gum tissue.
 Always follow the directions for such interdental brushes prior to use.

 - People with crooked or crowded teeth as well as those with dental fillings, crowns, and dentures need to be extra cautious with the oral care regime, as they are more prone to plaque accumulation in spaces that can be relatively hard to clean.

-- Given that tobacco use is associated with an increased risk of periodontal disease, you must give up unhealthy habits such as cigarette smoking and chewing tobacco in the interest of preserving your oral health.
+- Given that tobacco use is associated with an increased risk of periodontal disease, you must give up unhealthy habits such as cigarette smoking, vaping, and chewing tobacco in the interest of preserving your oral health.

 - People with diabetes must regulate their blood sugar levels to prevent the onset of gum disease.

 - Regular checkups allow your periodontist to closely monitor your oral health and catch any sign of gum disease right at its onset.
 It is recommended to visit your dentist for a thorough checkup every 6 months at the very least.

 Moreover, if you have recently recovered from some form of gum disease, it is vital that you keep visiting your periodontist/dentist for regular follow-ups to prevent a recurrence.